-\item \textbf{Smallest connected component with a monotone property} (\secref{min:cluster:c}).
-Consider the connected components of the graph where two points are connected if they are distance at most $r$ from each other.
+\item \textbf{Smallest connected component with a monotone property} (\secref{min_cluster_c}).
+Consider the connected components of the graph where two points are connected if they are at most $r$ distance from each other.
 Using our techniques, one can approximate, in linear time, the smallest $r$ such that there is a connected component of this graph for which a required sketchable property holds for the points in this connected component.

 As an application, consider ad hoc wireless networks.
-Here, we have a set $\PntSet$ of $n$ nodes and their locations (say in the plane), and each node can broadcast in a certain radius $r$ (the larger the $r$ the higher the energy required, so naturally we would like to minimize it).
+Here, we have a set $\PntSet$ of $n$ nodes and their locations (say in the plane), and each node can broadcast in a certain radius $r$ (the larger the $r$, the higher the energy required, so naturally we would like to minimize it).
 Assume there are two special nodes.
-It is natural to ask for the minimum $r$, such that there is a connected component of the above graph that contains both nodes.
-That is, these two special nodes node can send message to each other, by message hopping (with distance at most $r$ at each hop).
+It is natural to ask for the minimum $r$ such that there is a connected component of the above graph that contains both nodes.
+That is, these two special nodes can send a message to each other, by message hopping (with distance at most $r$ at each hop).
 We can approximate this connectivity radius in linear time.

-\item \textbf{Clustering for a monotone property} (\secref{cluster:monotone}).
-Imagine that we want to break the given point-set into clusters, such that the maximum diameter of a cluster is minimized (as in $k$-center clustering), and furthermore, the points assigned to each cluster comply with some sketchable monotone property.
-We present a $(4+\eps)$-approximation algorithm for these types of problems, that runs in $O(n /\eps^d)$ time.
-This includes lower bounded clustering (i.e., every cluster must contain at least $\alpha$ points), for which the authors recently presented an $O(n \log n)$ approximation algorithm \cite{ehr-fclb-12}.
-One can get a $2$-approximation using network flow, but the running is significantly worse \cite{apftk-aac-10}.
-See \secref{cluster:monotone:examples} for examples of clustering problems that can be approximated using this algorithm.
+\item \textbf{Clustering for a monotone property} (\secref{cluster_monotone}).
+Imagine that we want to break the given point set into clusters, such that the maximum diameter of a cluster is minimized (as in $k$-center clustering).
+Furthermore, the points assigned to each cluster comply with some sketchable monotone property.
+We present a $(4+\eps)$-approximation algorithm for these types of problems that runs in $O(n /\eps^d)$ time.
+This algorithm can be applied to compute lower bounded clustering (i.e., every cluster must contain at least $\alpha$ points), for which the authors recently presented an $O(n \log n)$ approximation algorithm \cite{ehr-fclb-12}.
+One can get a $2$-approximation using network flow, but the running time is significantly worse \cite{apftk-aac-10}.
+See \secref{cluster_monotone_examples} for examples of clustering problems that can be approximated using this algorithm.